-For 2020, we are asking Judges, in critique situations, to prioritize explaining why a score may be "upside down".
+We ask Judges, in critique situations, to prioritize explaining why a score may be "upside down".
 Instructors should feel comfortable bringing this up.
 Weakness in book is still a viable response but assuming that as the sole motivation is a misstep on the part of the Instructor.
 Judges must explain and educate even when not asked.
 A quick response to help Instructors understand this is: "The HOW is not competing with the WHAT"

-There is no change in The Profiling Guideline for 2020.
+There is no change in The Profiling Guideline.
 You are still encouraged to use your full range of numbers available to reflect the day's performances.
-We ask that, when possible, you help with the educational efforts towards Instructors through Local and Regional critiques as well as conversations with your Lead Judges so they may communicate directly to Instructors when asked.
+We ask that, when possible, you help with the educational efforts towards Instructors through local and Regional critiques as well as conversations with your Lead Judges so they may communicate directly to Instructors when asked.
 We still, "...give the unit as many points as you can."

-For 2021 we will look at the use of "What" & "How" in the Judge Manual and find opportunities to move towards "Challenges" & "Achievements" (the plural use implies the collective over time).
+In the future, we will look at the use of "What" & "How" in the Judge Manual and find opportunities to move towards "Challenges" & "Achievements" (the plural use implies the collective over time).
 You will see these terms shift over the year.

-This page intentionally left blank.
+This page intentionally left blank